How to Sell 50 Units in One Day on Amazon and Make Losses

 - Refund commission (-31.60): Amazon fee for returns handling

 - Commission (+157.98): Amazon returned us the referral fee, that they withheld upon sale

 - Shipping / Shipping chargeback (+28.29/-33.68): refund for the shipping to the customer and to shipping chargeback refund to the seller.

 - Product cost (+316.17): if the returned product is “sellable”, SellerBoard will calculate the COGS with a plus sign.
-When the product was sold, COGS for the unit was calculated with a minus.
+When the product was sold, COGS for the units on Amazon was calculated with a minus.

-If the unit is returned broken, its cost will not be calculated with a plus.
+If the units on Amazon are returned broken, its cost will not be calculated with a plus.
 In summary, it’s much easier to use special software that visualizes all of your data, takes all amazon fees into account automatically, supports changing buying prices as well as monthly or fixed costs (e.g. virtual assistant, or photoshoot).